Third Battle of Gaza: Battle

 Four EEF infantry brigades of 10,000 rifles attacked four Ottoman regiments of 4,500 rifles—which were reinforced by two divisions to over 8,000.
 Both sides suffered heavy losses.
 The attacks were to be carried out by well-prepared troops, with overwhelming artillery support and six Mark IV tanks.
 These attacks were designed to keep the Gaza garrison of 8,000 riflemen supported by 116 guns in place after the capture of Beersheba and during preparations for the main EEF attacks on Hareira and Sheria.

 Preliminary raids on Outpost Hill

 On 26 October, units of the 75th Division raided Outpost Hill.
 Then, just hours after the capture of Beersheba, on 1 November, a second raid by five officers and 220 riflemen of the 3/3rd Gurkhas Rifles (233rd Brigade 75th Division) was carried out against Outpost Hill.
-At 03:00, under cover of an intense bombardment, they entered the Ottoman defences on the hill; two Gurkhas were killed and twenty-three wounded.
+At 03:00, under cover of an intense bombardment, they entered the Turkish defences on the hill; two Gurkhas were killed and twenty-three wounded.
 During the fighting, they killed twenty-eight Ottoman soldiers and captured sixteen, before returning to their lines.
 The division was to make another attack during the next night, (1/2 November) towards Atawineh Redoubt, on the Gaza to Beersheba road.